 - I contacted the puppy raising department twice by email to try and speed up the process – I had nearly given up hope…BE PATIENT!

-- Have meeting with GDA group leader for interview and house inspection.
+- Have meeting with the GDA group leader for an interview and house inspection.

 - Attend group meetings and be sure to sign in.